The Maple and Bamboo Temple in Kyoto

-Like other temples in the same case, such as Kiyomizu-dera which is close, Kodaiji is a victim of its success in this period.
-You'll have to be very patient and quite courageous to endure the impressive flow of visitors, in order to admire the view as much as possible and bring back pictures doing justice to the beauty of the garden that was supposedly created by Kobori Enshu and designated Place of Scenic Beauty.
+Like the other places offering evening openings, such as the Kiyomizu-dera nearby, Kodai-ji is victim of its own success in the fall period.
+You will have to be very patient and brave to endure the flocks of visitors, while trying to admire the view as much as possible and bring back pictures doing justice to the beauty of the garden that was supposedly created by Kobori Enshu and designated Place of Scenic Beauty.